qri-io/website/content/docs/tutorials/cli_quickstart.md

 And typing `--help` after any Qri command, you can get a list of all the flags and options available for that command, as well as example usage.

-### qri version
+### 1.2 qri version

 If you are ever having trouble with something that is supposed to be working just fine, or you and a friend are getting different behaviors while using the same command, it could be that you are not using the most recent version of Qri.

-Since Qri is in active and rapid development, changes happen often.
+Since Qri is in active and rapid development, we're making changes to the app all the time.
 Updating Qri to the latest version should not have an effect on your repo, unless specified in the release notes.
 Such breaking changes will be outlined, as well as information on what you should do to ease the transition.

 The most current version of Qri will be specified by the latest [release](https://github.com/qri-io/qri/releases).

 At the last update of this tutorial, the most current version is `0.5.1`

-To get the version number of the qri software you are running, run the command `qri version`
+To view the version number of the qri software you are running, run the command `qri version`

 ```
 $ qri version
 0.5.1
 ```

-### qri setup
+### 1.3 qri setup

 Okay, okay, enough stringing you along.
 Time to get into what you are really here for.
 Let's set up our Qri repository, or repo, and create a new dataset.

 When you run the `qri setup` command, you are actually doing a few things:

-1. New repo check:
+  A. New repo check:
     First, Qri will check to see if there is already a qri repo on your machine.
 If not, Qri attempts to creates a new repo, using the configuration details in the default config file (unless overriden with the `--ipfs-config` and/or `--config-data` flags, type `qri setup --help` for more details)

-2. Peername:
+  B. Peername:
     It will prompt you for a peername, if you have not provided one using the `--peername` flag or used a custom config file that has the peername provided.
 It will ping the registry to see if that peername is currently taken.
 If it is taken, it will prompt you for another one.

-3. Directories:
+  C. Directories:
     It will create the repo directories on your QRI_PATH.
 QRI_PATH is an environment variable.
 We recommend that you leave the QRI_PATH variable as is, unless you have a good reason to change it.

-4. IPFS:
+  D. IPFS:
     If IPFS (the network protocol that allows Qri to be a peer to peer service) does not exist on your system, Qri will install it for you.
 It will create the IPFS repo on your IPFS_PATH.
 IPFS_PATH is an environment variable.
 We recommend that you leave the IPFS_PATH variable as is.

-5. Config:
+  E. Config:
     Qri creates a config file and saves it in your Qri repo folder.

 So let's get to it.
 I am going to create a qri repo called `tutorial`.
 Whenever you see `tutorial`, please substitute it with a peername of your choice.